-Working with parents and carers we will make sure parents and carers:
+Working with parents and carers

-- Are aware of the potential risks to children online and the importance of staying safe online - Know what our school is asking children to do online, including what sites they will be using and who they will be interacting with from our school - Are aware that they should only use reputable online companies or tutors if they wish to supplement the remote teaching and resources our school provides - Know where else they can go for support to keep their children safe online - Know the procedures for reporting any issues they become aware of immediately to the school to minimise risk to their own and other children and so that the school can take appropriate action.
+We will make sure parents and carers:

-We will use the school website, social media platforms and parent newsletters to offer advice and guidance to parents in relation to online risks and encourage parents to talk to us if they have any concerns.
+- Are aware of the potential risks to children online and the importance of staying safe online - Know what our school is asking children to do online, including what sites they will be using and who they will be interacting with from our school - Are aware that they should only use reputable online companies or tutors if they wish to supplement the remote teaching and resources our school provides - Know where else they can go for support to keep their children safe online - Know the procedures for reporting any issues they become aware of immediately to the school to minimise risk to their own and other children and so that the school can take appropriate action. - We will use the school website, social media platforms and parent newsletters to offer advice and guidance to parents in relation to online risks.